-Fundación Cordillera Tropical is currently in need of funding for the following critical conservation initiatives.
-Please consider making a donation.
+Fundación Cordillera Tropical is currently seeking funding for the following critical conservation initiatives.
+Please consider making a donation today.

-In addition to being home to surprising levels of biodiversity for their extreme elevations, páramos are also critical to sustaining the lives of rural residents and their livestock; and to providing water for consumption, hydroelectric power, and irrigation for agriculture.
-Equally as important, organic páramo soils function as “carbon sinks” having sequestered large stocks of carbon over time.
-Nonetheless, páramos and high elevation forests are facing serious threats, including those from deforestation as human activities migrate to higher elevations.
+In addition to being home to surprising levels of biodiversity given their extreme elevations, páramos are also critical to sustaining the lives of rural residents and their livestock, providing water for consumption, hydroelectric power, and irrigation for agriculture.
+Equally as important, organic páramo soils function as “carbon sinks,” sequestering large stocks of carbon over time.
+Nonetheless, páramos and high elevation forests are facing serious threats, including those from deforestation, as human activities extend to higher elevations.

 A student group crosses the pass at the base of Soroche Mountain (summit at about 15,400’), a two-day walk to the north of the planned Ningar Scientific Station.

 To better understand how to protect the precious resources of Ecuador’s páramos, FCT has begun construction of a scientific station on private lands located within Sangay National Park.
 In partnership with the Andean Amazon Research Institute (AARI) and Sangay NP authorities, the station will be a center for the study of páramo and high montane (mountain) forest ecology, fauna, flora, soils, geomorphology, and the impact of human interventions.
 In addition to hosting researchers, it will also be an educational hub for students from Ecuador and around the globe, providing them with an opportunity to initiate their careers in earth and social sciences.